January Term

 MSSM is pleased to offer suggestions and assistance in pinning down arrangements, but students and their families are responsible for the bulk of the logistics, including locating an internship site, a mentor sponsor, transportation, and lodging.

-Inclusive Dates: Monday, January 8 through Friday, January 19, 2024 (Alternative dates may be available upon request.)
+Inclusive Dates: Monday, January 13 through Friday, January 24, 2024 (Alternative dates may be available upon request.)

 It is expected that students will participate in their internships from 9:00 am through 3:30 pm each weekday with a break for lunch.
 However, it is understood that some internships may require flexibility regarding these hours.
-In this case, students will be required to have their approximate hours approved by Mrs. Rhodes prior to the start of J-Term.
+In this case, students will be required to have their approximate hours approved by Mr. Primiano/Ms. Dubois prior to the start of J-Term.
 Students interested in completing additional hours are more than welcome to do so.
 This could include starting before 9:00 or ending after 3:30 each day, adding extra hours on the weekend in between the two weeks of J-Term, or beginning the internship anytime after the end of the fall semester and prior to the official start of J-Term.
 While spending as much time as possible on site is extremely beneficial and strongly encouraged, it is important to maintain the integrity of the official hours of 9:00 am through 3:30 pm each weekday.

 Prerequisites: An exploratory spirit.
 Minimum sophomore standing.